isomerpages/moe-meridiansec/_student-information/Student Assessment.md

 <p>Term 2 will be conducted between 21 April to 16 May 2025.</p>
 </li>
 </ul>
-<p>&nbsp;Please refer to the attachment for the detailed weekly schedule,
+<p>Please refer to the attachment for the detailed weekly schedule, assessment
-assessment mode and the assessment task/topics assessed.</p>
+mode and the assessment task/topics assessed.</p>
 <p></p>
 <p><a href="/files/Assessment Matters/2025_Semester_1_Weighted_Assessment_Schedule_SEC_1.pdf" rel="noopener nofollow" target="_blank">Semester 1 Weighted Assessment Schedule SEC 1</a>
 </p>